mojodojo101/mojo_blog/bofs/vulnserver/trun.md

 ```
 ![trun-crash-2](/mojo_blog/assets/pictures/bofs/vulnserver/trun-crash-1.PNG)

-As we can see we overwrote EIP with 4* 0x44 which corresponds to the bytes 2013-2016 since the last two bytes are our \r\n.
+We overwrote EIP with 4* 0x44 which corresponds to the bytes 2013-2016 since the last two bytes are our \r\n.

 Now we should check for bad chars by using the -f fuzzbc (Fuzz bad charackters) Fucntion.